 What is the source of Canton's drinking water?

 The Canton Water Department obtains 100% of its water from underground wells.
 Our wells extend hundreds of feet deep into sand and gravel aquifers that were created long ago by glacial activity.
-These natural aquifers provide Canton with more than 7,293,824,000 gallons of water in 2009.
+These natural aquifers provided Canton with 6,973,731,800 gallons of water in 2011.
 We have three separate well fields that supply water to our three water treatment plants.
-The first is referred to as our Northeast Well Field, which is located in the northeast section in Canton.
-The second is referred to as our Northwest Well Field, which is located in the northwest section in Canton.
+The first is referred to as our Northeast Well Field, which is located in the northeast section of Canton.
+The second is referred to as our Northwest Well Field, which is located in the northwest section of Canton.
 Finally, our Sugarcreek Well Field is located southwest of Canton.
-The Source Water Assessment reports have been completed for all three well fields.
-The report indicates the well fields are potentially susceptible to contamination due to the physical nature and location of the respective aquifers.
+The Source Water Assessment Reports have been completed for all three well fields.
+The reports indicate the well fields are potentially susceptible to contamination due to the physical nature and location of the respective aguifers.
 We have taken protective measures to avoid contamination.
 More information can be obtained by calling the Safe Drinking Water Hotline (1-800-426-4791).

 Backup Measures: Should the need ever arise, we have several protective backup systems built into our utility that enable us to ensure a dependable flow of drinking water to our consumers.
 As previously mentioned, Canton has three separate water treatment plants and well fields.
 If one plant is taken off-line, the other two plants can make up the difference in water production.
-The NW Plant underwent a 7.2 million dollar renovation and was taken offline in April 2009.
-No interruption of service has occured.
-The city also has nearly 30 million gallons of drinking water stored in enclosed reservoirs acting as a protective reserve of water.
-Another backup system includes diesel generators at our Sugarcreek and Northwest Water Treatment Plants.
-These powerful generators can provide enough electricity to operate our Sugarcreek and Northwest Plants in the event of a widespread power outage.
+The City also has nearly 30 million gallons of drinking water stored in enclosed reservoirs. acting as a protective reserve of water.
+Another backup system includes diesel generators at each Water Treatment Plant.
+These powerful generators can provide enough electricity to operate the Plants in the event of a widespread power outage.
 We also have two interconnections with the North Canton Water System which are normally kept in a closed position.
-In an emergency, however, these valves could be opened and potable water supplied to our system or vice versa depending on the need.
-All of the redundant and overlapping "backup" systems described ensure that the Canton Water Department can provide a dependable supply of drinking water to all of our consumers.
+In an emergency, however, these valves could be opened and potable water supplied as needed.
+All of the redundant and overlapping "backup" systems described above ensure that the Canton Water Department can provide a dependable supply of drinking water to all of our consumers.